alorence/django-modern-rpc/docs/source/2_advanced_features/authentication.rst

 Authentication
 ==============

+.. versionadded:: 0.5

-Starting from version 0.5, django-modern-rpc supports authentication.
-It is possible to restrict access to any RPC method depending on conditions names "predicate".
+django-modern-rpc supports authentication.
+It is possible to restrict access to any RPC method depending on conditions named "predicate".

 Basics
 ======

-To provide authentication features, django-modern-rpc introduces the concept of "predicate".
+To provide authentication features, django-modern-rpc introduce concept of "predicate".
 It is a python function taking a request as argument and returning a boolean:

 .. code:: python